Kirkwood Mall: History

 On April 18, 2018, it was announced that Herberger's would be closing as parent company The Bon-Ton Stores was going out of business.
 The store closed in August 2018.

-In spring 2020, it was announced that the space was to be renovated in a new wing featuring Chick-Fil-A, Five Guys and Blaze Pizza with some room left over for future retail.
-However this was instead moved to the nearby parking lot and the old Herberger's building will now host a new branch of the family arcade complex, Tilt Studios.
+In spring 2020, it was announced that the space was to be renovated in a new wing featuring Chick-fil-A, Five Guys and Blaze Pizza with some room left over for future retail.
+However this was instead moved to the nearby parking lot and the old Herberger's building now hosts a new branch of the family arcade complex, Tilt Studios which opened in the building.

 Kirkwood today

-Kirkwood Mall houses four major anchor stores including J. C. Penney, Target, Scheels, and I. Keating Furniture.
+Kirkwood Mall houses six major anchor stores including J. C. Penney, Target, Scheels, Ashley HomeStore, Tilt Studio, and I. Keating Furniture.
 The TJ Maxx has since relocated to the new Pinehurst Square Shopping Center, and in its place is North Dakota's first Gold's Gym.
 Kirkwood Mall is also home to over 90 smaller stores and a handful of restaurants.

 CVS/pharmacy, an original tenant (as Osco Drug), vacated the mall in late January 2010 after completing its new store directly northwest of the mall.

 Barnes & Noble opened a temporary store location in March 2022 after the closure of their nearby Southridge Center location.
 The store is opposite the H&M and across from Scheels.
 The company planned to move to a permanent location in 2023, however the mall location was successful enough to remain permanently.